 As a last resort, if you wish to go back and undo the modifications, you may use the restore point you established previously to restore your system.
-You may restore your system by utilising a system restore point by following the instructions below.
+You may restore your system using a system restore point by following the instructions below.

-- Go to the search menu and search for create a recovery drive and press enter to open it.
+- Go to the search menu, search for Create a recovery drive, and press enter to open it.
 It will now open the system properties tab.

 - Now, pick the restore point from which you wish to restore your computer’s operating system.

-- Click on the option that says “Scan for impacted programmes.”
-Which modifications will be made are going to be revealed by the results of this study.
-After establishing the restore point, you’ll see a list of the applications that will be deleted or added to your system as a result of their addition or deletion.
+- Click on the option that says “Scan for impacted programs.”
+The modifications that will be made will be revealed by the results of this study.
+After establishing the restore point, you’ll see a list of the applications that will be deleted or added to your system due to their addition or deletion.